 Simply try to be more mindful in your day-to-day life whenever you can.
 This will help your focus, concentration, anxiety levels, and many other areas.
 It can even help your sleep.

-If you go for a while without being mindful, don’t beat yourself up.
-Being mindful is always an option, and just remember that whenever you are able to practice it, you’ll also reap all the benefits that come with it.
+Don't beat yourself up if you go for a while without being mindful.
+Being mindful is always an option, and just remember that whenever you can practice it, you’ll also reap all the benefits that come with it.